 19. Homemade falafel with garlic infused aioli

 Homemade low FODMAP falafel is a filling lunch box option.
-We like to cook a double batch and keep some in the freeze for an easy mid-week lunch box option.
+We like to cook a double batch and keep some in the freezer for an easy mid-week lunch box option.
 Then serve with a pottle of homemade aioli (mix together mayonnaise, garlic infused oil, lemon juice and black pepper).

 20. No Bake Energy Bars